-BU 322 QUANTITATIVE METHODS FOR BUSINESS ANALYTICS (3)
+BU 322.....QUANTITATIVE METHODS FOR BUSINESS ANALYTICS (3)

-Introduction to operations research, applications of probability and statistics to management decisions, forecasting, decision theory, linear programming and network analysis.
+Introduction to operations research, applications of probability and statistics to management decisions, forecasting, decision theory, linear programming, and network analysis.

 Prerequisites: BU 105, MA 210.

-BU 324 PRINCIPLES OF MARKETING (3)
+BU 324......PRINCIPLES OF MARKETING (3)

 This course provides an introduction to marketing concepts and practice, with a focus on the role of marketing in society and within the firm, responding to diverse market needs as a function of the diversity of consumers, and determining, planning and executing a balanced marketing mix consisting of product, distribution, promotion and pricing considerations.
-Emphasis is on the development of the Christian businessperson's personal philosophy of marketing.
-Prerequisites: EC201.
-(WI, GP, FP)
+Emphasis is on the development of the Christian business person's philosophy of marketing.

-BU 328 MARKETING RESEARCH (3)
+BU 328.....MARKETING RESEARCH (3)

 This course will examine the concepts and techniques used in marketing research as a problem-solving aid in marketing.
 Problem definition, research design, types of information and measurement scales, and utilization of secondary data with an emphasis on electronic access are discussed.
-Basic methods of primary data collection including structured and unstructured interviews, focus groups, and surveys are covered.
+Basic methods of primary data collection including structured and unstructured interviews focus groups, and surveys are covered.

 Required sample size, questionnaire design, data analyses, and interpretation are emphasized.

 Prerequisite: BU 105, BU 324, MA 210.

-BU 336 MARKETING COMMUNICATION (3)
+BU 336......MARKETING COMMUNICATION (3)

 The nature and dynamics of the processes, methods, and media used in promoting products, services, and company or institutional images.
-Practical applications of copy writing, advertising layout and presentation; principles of promotion and public relations.
-Prerequisite: BU 324
+Practical applications of copywriting, advertising layout and presentation; principles of promotion and public relations.